MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-machines.md

 Select an event to view relevant details about that event.
 A panel displays to show general event information.
 When applicable and data is available, a graph showing related entities and their relationships are also shown.

 To further inspect the event and related events, you can quickly run an [advanced hunting](advanced-hunting-overview.md) query by selecting **Hunt for related events**.
-The query will return the selected event and the list of other events that occurred around the same time on the same endpoint.
+The query returns the selected event and the list of other events that occurred around the same time on the same endpoint.

 :::image type="content" source="images/event-details.png" alt-text="The event details panel" lightbox="images/event-details.png":::

 ### Security recommendations

 **Security recommendations** are generated from Microsoft Defender for Endpoint's [Vulnerability Management](tvm-dashboard-insights.md) capability.
-Selecting a recommendation will show a panel where you can view relevant details such as description of the recommendation and the potential risks associated with not enacting it.
+Selecting a recommendation shows a panel where you can view relevant details such as description of the recommendation and the potential risks associated with not enacting it.
 See [Security recommendation](tvm-security-recommendation.md) for details.

 ### Security policies

 The **Security policies** tab shows the endpoint security policies that are applied on the device.
-You'll see a list of policies, type, status, and last check-in time.
+You see a list of policies, type, status, and last check-in time.
 Selecting the name of a policy, will take you to the policy details page where you can see the policy settings status, applied devices, and assigned groups.

 :::image type="content" source="images/security-policies-tab.png" alt-text="The Security policies tab" lightbox="images/security-policies-tab.png":::